-How is A 20 Week Pregnant Scan Performed?
+How Is a 20 Week Pregnant Scan Performed?

-You would need to lie on an examination table, and the technician will apply a clear gel on your abdomen.
-A transducer will be gently moved across your belly in sliding, and rotating manner and images will flash on the screen in real-time.
+You would need to lie on an examination table, and the technician will apply a clear gel to your abdomen.
+A transducer will be gently moved across your belly in a sliding, and rotating manner and images will flash on the screen in real-time.
 The position, size, and measurements of the baby are also taken during this screening procedure.

 What Can You See on the Ultrasound Scan?